triton-inference-server/server/docs/perf_client.rst

 - *random*: (default) Send random data for each input.
 - *zero*: Send zeros for each input.
-- path: A path to a directory containing a binary file for each input, named the same as the input.
+- directory path: A path to a directory containing a binary file for each input, named the same as the input.
 Each binary file must contain the data required for that input for a batch-1 request.
 Each file should contain the raw binary representation of the input in row-major order.
+- file path: A path to a JSON file containing data to be used with every inference request.
+See the "Real Input Data" section for further details. --input-data can be provided multiple times with different file paths to specific multiple JSON files.

 For tensors with with STRING datatype there are additional options -\\-string-length and -\\-string-data that may be used in some cases